vincent-z-li/photo-triage-agent-ai-taskforce-demo-1/README.md

 # Photo Triage Agent System

+**This README is generated with Claude Code, but more accurate than the ones i wrote 😂**

 A photo analysis system using LangGraph workflows and MCP (Model Context Protocol) for field technician photo documentation and quality assessment, featuring a modern Angular frontend demo.

 ## 🏗️ Architecture